ConnorMaloney/AOCStudy/README.md

 https://adventofcode.com/2018

 # Off-season:
-During off-season I will be contributing sandbox/study code for personal use or Udemy courses
+During off-season I will be contributing sandbox/study code for personal use or Udemy courses, as well as any future improvements I find.